Blog Total Locker Service

 Many problems begin at the planning stage.
 Aisles are too narrow.
 Too many lockers are installed.
 Benches are poorly placed.
 Ventilation is overlooked.
 Materials are chosen without considering the environment.

-This guide explains the most common locker room design mistakes and how to avoid them.
+This guide focuses on the most common locker room design mistakes and the practical steps that help avoid them.
+If you want the wider overview first, see our locker room design guide.

 Why locker room design mistakes matter